ttytm/emoji-mart-desktop/README.md

 ### Building

-If you just want to build the appliation for usage you can now run `./build.vsh`. \
+If you just want to build the application for usage you can now run `./build.vsh`. \
 The `dist/` directory will contain the build output.
 Run `./build.vsh --appimage` to build the AppImage on Linux.

 ### Building and Running the App in a Development Context